inallukyaev1/Tickets-Airplane_app/README.md

 # Tickets Airplane App
-Tickets Airplane is a React-based airline ticket website that allows users to search for flights by connection, sort ticket prices by currency.
+Tickets Airplane is a React-based airline ticket website that allows users to search for flights by transfers, sort ticket prices by currency.
 The website is designed to be user-friendly and visually appealing.